 How Much Do Court Reporters Earn in New Jersey?

-According to May 2017 statistics taken from the US Bureau of Labor Statistics (BLS), court reporters earned the annual mean wage of $58,420, which is more than what court reporters earned in Florida and Pennsylvania, two of the biggest states that employ court reporters.
+According to May 2020 statistics taken from the US Bureau of Labor Statistics (BLS), court reporters and simultaneous captioners in New Jersey earned an annual mean wage of $81,570.